 1. Signup with all related forums.
 Put your site in the footer links and go through answering product related questions on a weekly basis.

-2. Create a free OSCommerce and Zencart template related to your parent niche (if you sell CDs make a music template), insert your link on it and distribute it on template
+2. Create a free OSCommerce and Zencart template related to your parent niche (if you sell CDs make a music template), insert your link on it and distribute it on templatedirectories and their repositories.

 3. Create an articles section on your site and put in a form allowing people to submit articles.
 Email hobby blogs in your niche asking to use some of their particularly good posts in exchange for a link back in the article.
 This will make them aware of your site and they might even link to you in future posts when talking about a particular product.